-Short notes on tariff monitoring, enforcement movement, source trails, and the saved-scope loop behind Traverse.
+Short notes on tariff review, enforcement movement, source trails, and the review workflow behind Traverse.

 A tariff rate is the last mile.
 The earlier signal is often a notice, hearing, exclusion window, agency action, or ruling.